-The license holder must provide services as assigned in the coordinated service and support plan.
+The license holder must provide services as assigned in the support plan.
 The provision of services must comply with the requirements of this chapter and the federal waiver plans.

-(a) The license holder must provide services in response to the person's identified needs, interests, preferences, and desired outcomes as specified in the coordinated service and support plan and the coordinated service and support plan addendum, and in compliance with the requirements of this chapter.
+(a) The license holder must provide services in response to the person's identified needs, interests, preferences, and desired outcomes as specified in the support plan and the support plan addendum, and in compliance with the requirements of this chapter.
 License holders providing intensive support services must also provide outcome-based services according to the requirements in section 245D.071.

 (b) Services must be provided in a manner that supports the person's preferences, daily needs, and activities and accomplishment of the person's personal goals and service outcomes, consistent with the principles of: